Brighton Applefest

 The Brighton Applefest was created in 1975 by the merchants of Brighton, Ontario, Canada to promote the Brighton area, and the apple-based culture around it.

+In 2020 and 2021, the festival was cancelled due to COVID-19.
+It returned in 2022.

-It is now Brighton's largest yearly event, taking place annually during the last week of September, and can draw up to 30,000 visitors.
-The attendance at the 2011 festival, which did not feature the typical car show, was estimated at 20,000.
+It is now Brighton's largest yearly event, taking place annually during the last full week of September.
+Applefest can draw up to 30,000 visitors with at least 20,000 visitors.

 The festival offers a variety of attractions.
 Its primary draw is its parade, and a street festival featuring fresh foods and local crafts.
-Other attractions include hayrides, a classic car show, live music, and a children's amusement park, in addition to a vendors selling local arts and crafts.
+Other attractions include hayrides, a classic car show, live music, Kinsmen pancake breakfast, a firework show, and a children's amusement park.
+Vendors can be found around town selling local arts and crafts.

-The festival went on hiatus in 2020 and returned in 2021.
+Helicopter rides of Brighton are offered on Friday, Saturday and Sunday.
+Shuttle bus service has been offered due to congestion and lack of parking.